 Reasons to avoid

-Our Place has created a coating-free, nonstick cooking surface made without forever chemicals.
-They call this 'NoCo™ technology' – and it certainly works.
+What makes it non-toxic?
+Our Place has created a coating-free pan made without forever chemicals.
+Instead, tiny titanium grooves provide a natural, non-stick effect.
+They call this 'NoCo™ technology.'

 If you're a busy person, you'll love that this pan is dishwasher-safe.
 Even after multiple cycles in my dishwasher, the pan still works well.
-It also comes with a cleaning brush for hand-washing, which is very effective for scooping up leftover fond.
-Our Place do recommend seasoning after cleaning to keep the pan at peak performance, so it is not entirely maintenance-free.
+It also comes with a cleaning brush for hand-washing, which is very effective for scooping up leftover fond, but it does take a little elbow grease.
+Our Place recommends seasoning after cleaning to keep the pan at peak performance, so it is not entirely maintenance-free.

 Best non-toxic cookware sets